prosekit/prosekit/website/src/content/docs/references/core.md

 <dd>

-A function for applying a mark with optional attributes and any number of children.
+Applies a mark with attributes and any number of children.

-It also has a `isActive` method for checking if the mark is active in the current editor selection.

 </dd>